Adam-Lechnos/IBKR-Dashboard/README.md

   folderId=Google_Drive_Folder_ID
   refreshPushSeconds=60
   csvFileName=IBKR_Data
+  gmailAppPassword=encrypted_password
+  gmailAppPasswordKey=encryption_key
+  gmailUserName=gmailuser@gmail.com
+  gmailRecipient=gmailrecipient@gmail.com

   ```
   * `PYTHONUNBUFFERED` should be specified as is to enable docker/container output logging.
   * `refreshPushSeconds` may be set to the desired CSV push interval for data overwrite in Google Drive.
 Defaults to 60 when omitted.
   * `csvFileName` (optional) the file name of the downloadable CSV.
 When specified must match the value within `env.list.parser` env file.
 Defaults to `IBKR_Data`.
+  * `gmailAppPassword` use Google Accounts to generate an app password for GMail TLS SMTP Authentication.
+Encrypt the app password using `gen_key_pw.py`
+  * `gmailAppPasswordKey` the app password encryption key, generated from the same output as the `gmailAppPassword` using `gen_key_pw.py`
+    * Note that a plain text password may be used as a value for `gmailAppPassword` with the `gmailAppPasswordKey` key and value omitted, this is not recommended however.
+  * `gmailUserName` the GMail user sending the email and authenticating to GMail
+  * `gmailRecipient` the recipient of the emails
 * env.list.ibeam
   ```
   IBEAM_ACCOUNT=ibkr_username